nimeir/lonk-dl/README.md

 ## Usage guide
 This script is designed as a daily image grab script because the script terminates when a duplicate filename is found.

-Minimum argument needed for the extraction to work succesfully is only the subreddit name or username.
+Minimum argument needed for the extraction to work succesfully is only the subreddit name.

 ```
 python lonk_dl.py [OPTIONS] subreddit